-And I’m certainly a fan of historic preservation like at Constitution Hall in Philadelphia, the museum at the Lexington-Concord battlefield in suburban Massachusetts, or the Lorraine Motel room in Memphis where Martin Luther King Jr. was assassinated.
+And I’m certainly a fan of historic preservation like the museum at the Lexington-Concord battlefield in suburban Massachusetts, or the Lorraine Motel room in Memphis where Martin Luther King Jr. was assassinated.

-Honoring historical events by preserving the places where they happened is educational and beautiful; on my 2006 Boston Tea Party sojourn to Griffin’s Wharf, which was closed for repairs, we slipped through the yellow tape and threw Starbucks coffee into the water below.
+Honoring historical events by preserving the places where they happened is educational and beautiful and lively; on my 2006 Boston Tea Party sojourn to Griffin’s Wharf, which was closed for repairs, we slipped through the yellow tape and threw Starbucks coffee into the water below.

 But the City Council isn’t thinking about preserving historic ground.
 It’s thinking about preserving nostalgic haze.

-To be honest, my seemingly dismissive attitude about sentimental spots runs counter to my own, overly-Romantic DNA.
+To be honest, my seemingly dismissive attitude about sentimental spots runs counter to my own, overly-nostalgic DNA.

 7/11/16, The exact location on Jones St. & W. 4th St., West Village